Skip to content

 Sailing in Cannes

-Cannes boasts several marinas, offering world-class services to yachtsmen.
-The harbors are well equipped to accommodate yachts of all sizes, and offer high-quality repair and maintenance facilities.
+Cannes boasts several marinas (Port Canto, Vieux-Port, Port du Moure Rouge, Port Pointe Croisette, Port Saint Honorat), offering world-class services to yachtsmen.
+The harbors are well equipped to accommodate yachts of all sizes, and offer top-quality repair and maintenance facilities.
 During the peak summer season, and especially during the film festival in September, yachtsmen are advised to reserve their berths in advance due to the large crowds.

 Port of Nice